 Much information can be gathered about the town’s shops and trades from paper bags and catalogues to metal signs and life-size models such as the Highlander which stood outside Fred Wright’s tobacco shop for many years.
 These objects have found their way to the Museum from donations, purchases and lucky rescues from rubbish tips!

 Each of the 100 objects gives a snapshot of the time in which it was created and used.
-It is obvious that a great deal of research has gone into discovering the names and dates of people who influenced 18their creation.
+It is obvious that a great deal of research has gone into discovering the names and dates of people who influenced their creation.
 Plenty of detail is provided by the author to enable the reader to find out more.

 The book’s design and reproduction is of high quality and the objects are beautifully presented.
 A street map of Cheltenham would have been useful for those who are not familiar with all the places mentioned.